Finish Organization Setup

 • Salary period start day: the day used for salary-period reporting presets

-• Auto-verify online payments: whether Stripe payments become trusted automatically
+• Auto-verify online payments: whether Stripe payments count as trusted automatically

-• Auto-verify offline payments: whether manually recorded payments become trusted automatically
+• Auto-verify offline payments: whether manually recorded payments count as trusted automatically

 Go to Extensions in the left navigation.